Hillside Strangler: Investigation and trial

-In January 1979, after intensive investigation, police charged Bianchi and Buono with the crimes.
+In January 1979, after an intense investigation, police charged Bianchi and Buono with the crimes.
 Bianchi had fled to Bellingham, Washington, where he was soon arrested by Bellingham Police Department for raping and murdering two women he had lured to a home for a house-sitting job.
 Bianchi attempted to set up an insanity defense, claiming that he had dissociative identity disorder and that a personality separate from himself committed the murders.
 Court psychologists, notably Dr. Martin Orne, observed Bianchi and found that he was faking, so Bianchi agreed to plead guilty and testify against Buono in exchange for leniency.

 At the conclusion of Buono's trial in 1983, Presiding Judge Ronald M. George, who later became Chief Justice of the California Supreme Court, stated during sentencing, "I would not have the slightest reluctance to impose the death penalty in this case were it within my power to do so.
 Ironically, although these two defendants utilized almost every form of legalized execution against their victims, the defendants have escaped any form of capital punishment."
 Bianchi is serving a life sentence at the Washington State Penitentiary in Walla Walla.
 Buono died of a heart attack on September 21, 2002, at Calipatria State Prison in California, where he was serving a life sentence.

 Veronica Compton

 In 1980, Bianchi began a relationship with Veronica Compton.
 During his trial, she testified for the defense.
+While incarcerated, Bianchi had smuggled a semen filled condom to her in the spine of a book, so she could use it to stage a rape/murder committed by the Hillside Strangler.
 She was later convicted and imprisoned for attempting to strangle a woman she had lured to a motel in an attempt to have authorities believe that the Hillside Strangler was still on the loose and the wrong man was imprisoned.
-While incarcerated, Bianchi had smuggled a semen filled condom to her in the spine of a book to use to make it look like a rape/murder committed by the Hillside Strangler.
 She was released in 2003.